ABagger/Phaser3-Tutorial/README.md

 movement, a visible countdown timer, and about a dozen tweaks to things like rocket and scroll speed.

-As of 9/27 this project is still in progress
+As of 10/12 this project is still in progress

 # Changes yet to be made:
 - Start menu
   - add startup sound
-  - add bootup sequence
+  - add bootup sequence (partially complete)
 - SFX & Music
   - startup
   - select
 - Webpage
-  - add stickynote
+  - add stickynote w/ flavor text
-  - adjust border sprite
   - add link to source code
-- Particles
-  - only if game needs polish
 - Multiplayer (only if I'm very bored)